tjcreedy/tbaf-ml/README.md

 This data is now ready to be prepared for use in training the model.
 The above three steps should be run again for any other reference data, if separate.

 ## Step 2: Preparing the focal dataset

-In order to train the model, we must identify some sequences from the focal dataset that are valid or spurious.
-For this reason, I suggest that this pipeline be run after any denoising performed on the dataset (to reduce data volume), but before any length or translation filtering (so that identifiable spurious sequences exist).
+In order to reduce the total data volume and remove easily-identifiable spurious sequences, it's strongly recommended to run denoising first, or at least remove all singleton ASVs.
+I also suggest removing ASVs that are  more than 3 bases longer or shorter than the expected length.
+In order to train the model, we must identify some sequences from the focal dataset that are valid or spurious, so I do not recommend any stricter length filtering nor any filtering based on translation.
 I assume the ASVs to be filtered are in a file called `ASVs.fasta`

 ### Identify valid sequences
 If a reference set of sequences is available (here called `refdb.fasta`), BLAST the ASVs against this reference set and parse the output to retrieve a list of the ASVs that match.
 Generally this should be fairly strict and retain only very high likelihood matches.